Deployment Guide

 Bootstrap an Admin User

-An admin user account with a password is required to login to the Synapse UI and invite other users.
+An admin user account with a password is required to log in to the Synapse UI and invite other users.

 python -m synapse.tools.moduser --add --admin true visi --passwd secret